prheenan/Research/Perkins/Projects/Protein/bacteriorhodopsin/2017-7-jcp-paper/Manuscript/2017-jcp-bacteriorhodopsin.md

 ----

-(Motivation for full energy landscape reconstruction)

-(Discuss full energy landscape of bR -- compare average energy per amino acid and full landscape to previous results. )

 The unfolding energy of bacteriorhodopsin depends on the structural element being unfolded.
 Figure {#ref_fig:helixE} reports the energy landscape and unfolding energy per amino acid as a function of molecular extension for the ED, CB, and A helices.
 Of these, the ED helix has the highest associated unfolding energy per amino acid, followed by the CB and A helices.
 Although this energy landscape provides a good estimation for the CB and A helices, the reconstruction of the ED helical pair is limited by its extremely high stiffness.

 The large stiffness of the ED helical pair of bacteriorhodopsin, compared to the force probe, introduced error in its energy landscape reconstruction.
 The inverse Weierstrass requires that stiffness of the probe be much greater than the stiffness of the reconstructed landscape.
 As shown in {#ref_fig:helixE}, the greatest stiffness of the bacteriorhodopsin, at the top of the ED helix, is about 8 kcal/(mol$\cdot$ $\text{nm}^2$)$\approx$ 50pN/nm, larger than the cantilever stiffness of 20pN/nm.
 Therefore, the top of the ED Helix was likely poorly reconstructed by the inverse Weierstrass and represents a lower bound on the true landscape.
 For the CB and A helices of the protein, where the stiffness was at least an order of magnitude lower, the reconstruction of the landscape was better (XXX cite).
 In addition, the almost-negligible correction to the landscape from the $\ddot{A}$ term in the inverse Weierstrass transform outside of the ED Helix (Figure {#ref_fig:full}) confirmed that higher-order corrections were unlikely to effect the landscape of the CB and A helices.

+(Discuss full energy landscape of bR -- compare average energy per amino acid and full landscape to previous results. )

 # CONCLUSION